 During the year, we made a strategic decision to increase our exposure to higher yielding investments.
 We have a high quality, well diversified investment portfolio consisting primarily of bonds, equities and commercial mortgages.
+Our other investment portfolio includes include money market instruments and alternative investments such as limited partnerships.
+It has increased over the prior year as a result of a reallocation of invested assets to money market instruments and capital contributions made to our alternative investments.

-The bond portfolio makes up \$2,480 million or 58.1% of our total invested assets.
+The bond portfolio makes up \$2,378.8 million or 55.9% of our total invested assets.
 Our investment in bonds is diversified both geographically and by sector, with a large portion invested in Canadian government debt instruments.
 The credit quality of bonds is presented below.